Do I have to obtain employees' consent in order to collect their personal data?

 - the type and duration of the processing;

-- the identity of the data controller and associated contact information;
+- the identity and contact information of the data controller (i.e., the employer);

-- information relating to the shared use of data and the reason the data is being shared;
+- information relating to data that’s being shared and the reason it’s being shared (including international transfers);

 - employers receive the express, specific and distinct consent from the employee for processing personal data for a specific purpose;

-HR Best Practices: Start preparing for the new General Data Protection Law by compiling the data that you collect on employees and identifying the legal basis for the collection.
-Clearly inform employees as to why you are collecting personal data.
+HR Best Practices: Prior to collecting new personal employee data, assess whether the personal data collection is permitted and identify the legal basis for the collection.
+Clearly inform employees as to why you are collecting personal data in a separate or highlighted data processing notice.